 A properly designed program of massage therapy, exercise therapy, and lymphedema management can reduce long-term side effects that lead to unnecessary pain and suffering.
 The appearance and sensations you may have developed around the scars, the tightness in your skin and muscles, the strength you have lost, the changes in your posture and breathing, and your diminished sense of overall well-being -- all these things CAN CHANGE!

 Breast cancer mastectomy massage therapy sessions are designed to help decrease scar tissue from mastectomy, lumpectomy, axillary dissection or sentinel lymph node biopsy, surgical drains and ports, breast reconstruction, flaps and donor sites.
 This kind of work helps improve tissue pliability associated with radiation fibrosis.
 Sessions also help relieve shoulder pain, tightness across the chest, back and neck.
 Other benefits include decreasing numbness, axillary web syndrome, swelling and mild lymphedema.

-The techniques Michelle Licha-Oros Medical Massage & Lymphatic Drainage Therapy use involve gentle myofascial release, oncology massage and manual lymphatic drainage.
-Michelle felt drawn to work with people impacted by cancer soon after graduating from massage school (Winter of 2006).
-The most common issues she addresses are post-op swelling, pain or physical discomfort and scar tissue problems.
+The techniques I use are non-invasive.
+I use involve gentle myofascial release, oncology massage and manual lymphatic drainage.
+I felt drawn to work with people impacted by cancer soon after graduating from massage school (Winter of 2006).
+The most common issues I addresses are post-op swelling, lymphedema, pain, physical discomfort and scar tissue problems.

-For more information, feel free to read my free downloadable guide on reducing pain after breast cancer treatment.
+For more information, please read my free downloadable guide on reducing pain after breast cancer treatment.